SCUAIClub/SCUAIClub.github.io/_posts/2018-10-14-challenge-bg.md

 ## Competition Timeline
 ***

+- ### For AI Creative Branch

+    - Stage 1: October 27, 2018 - December 1, 2018

+        1. Participants can freely team up to sign up for the competition, which focuses on innovation and feasibility.
+        2. The teams are required to submit their entries by December 1st, including but not limited to PPT and the necessary documents to the organizer's by email(<scuaiclub@yeah.net>).

+    - Stage 2: December 1, 2018 - December 7, 2018

+        - Based on the PPT and other explanatory documents, all entries will be ranked according to total score weighted by the public vote and judges.
+The top 5 will enter the final presentation stage.

+    - Stage 3: December 13, 2018 - December 16, 2018

+        1. The top 5 teams will be invited to presentation.
+        2. The invited teams should prepare their presentation materials in advance, including but not limited to PPT, documents, etc.
+        3. In the end, the final ranking of this branch will be decided based on the result of the presentation performance and the public vote.

 - ### For AI Technology Branch

    - Stage 1: October 27, 2018 - November 10, 2018